maxio-com/stoplight-platform-api-docs/portal/content/core-concepts/subscription-signup.md

 ## Signup Methods

 There are a number of methods of actually signing up customers to your business.
-Please explore the following and see how they might be used in your scenario:
+Please explore the following help articles and see how they might be used in your scenario:

 - [Manually (within Advanced Billing)](https://maxio-chargify.zendesk.com/hc/en-us/articles/6418438887309-Create-Subscriptions-Inside-Advanced-Billing)
 - [Public Signup Pages (PSP)](https://maxio-chargify.zendesk.com/hc/en-us/articles/6427493725453-Accept-Signups-with-Public-Signup-Pages?method=themes)